 The Pleistocene Redemption is a novel revised from its 1997 hardcover (Cypress House) and 1998 softcover (AncientProphecies.com Press) versions.
 Its third edition in 2011 is the best ever!
 For reviews, the novel itself, and more, use links at the upper left.
 Serious rights inquiries only must be directed to The William Pettit Agency or Pettit Pictures: 704-492-3106.

-The Pleistocene Redemption (TPR) sold about 4,100 copies net of returns with scant marketing.
-Its third edition is an even better read than the previous two!
-TPR achieved four significant milestones that year:
+The Pleistocene Redemption (TPR) sold about 4,100 hard and soft cover copies net of returns with scant marketing.
+Its third edition (Kindle format) is improved and is an even better read than the printed editions!
+TPR achieved four significant milestones by 1998:

 A summary appears below with the cover image.
 Near the bottom is a brief author's note.
 Here's a memory device that helps with the title: The Pleistocene was the epoch of Ice, and its pronunciation recalls a "scene with ice on toes," as for "Pl-ice-toe-scene."

 Cloning sheep, cattle, and chimps is only the beginning.

 Using Fossil Gene Redemption (FGR), geneticist Kevin G. Harrigan experiments with genes from a frozen "Ice Man."
 His work prompts Iraqi leader Ismail Mon to provide resources for exciting new research that enables Harrigan’s team to regenerate extinct animals and human sub-species from the Ice Ages.
 But when it is discovered that FGR is also the basis for genetic weapons of mass destruction, United States intelligence and defense leaders must act.